ISO 5060: The New International Standard for Translation Quality Evaluation

 - Generate reports at scale

-- Serve as sole evaluator for critical content
+- Serve as sole evaluator for content where errors have legal consequences

 - Replace human calibration oversight